 There are three numbers you actually need to understand, and most owners blur them into one feeling of "we're busy, so we must be okay."
 They are revenue, gross profit, and net profit.
 Once you can tell them apart, you can finally answer the only question that matters: am I making money, or just staying busy?
-Let's take them one at a time, the way I wish somebody had explained it to me twenty years ago.

 Revenue: the number that lies to you